 The National Immigrant Justice Center ( NIJC), a program of Heartland Alliance, provides direct legal services to, and advocates for, immigrants, refugees, and asylum seekers through policy reform, impact litigation, and public education.
 Since its founding more than three decades ago, NIJC has been unique in blending individual client advocacy with broad-based systemic change.
 Headquartered in Chicago with offices in Washington, DC, Indiana and San Diego, NIJC’s team of 100+ attorneys, paralegals and professionals, along with 2,000 pro bono attorneys, is at the forefront of immigration reform.

-The senior attorney position is housed in NIJC’s Asylum Project, but specifically focuses on non-detained unaccompanied immigrant children (UICs) and other vulnerable children and youth, including those involved in the child welfare system.
-The attorney will provide legal representation before U.S. Citizenship & Immigration Services (USCIS), Immigration & Customs Enforcement (ICE) and the Immigration Court, with a focus on complex cases involving UICs.
-The position also involves representation of parents or guardians in Illinois family courts to obtain predicate orders for Special Immigrant Juvenile Status (“SIJS”), as well as technical support to pro bono counsel assigned to SIJS matters.
+This position is housed in NIJC’s Asylum Project, but specifically focuses on non-detained unaccompanied immigrant children and their families, particularly those eligible for Special Immigrant Juvenile Status (SIJS) and Asylum.
+The attorney will provide legal representation before U.S. Citizenship & Immigration Services (USCIS), Immigration & Customs Enforcement (ICE) and the Immigration Court, and may also represent parents or guardians in family court as they petition for SIJS predicate orders for their minor children.
 The attorney will conduct age-appropriate, trauma-informed interviews with child clients and their family members, and may also advocate for clients before other agencies including schools, law enforcement, public benefits agencies, and others.
-The attorney should be fluent in spoken and written Spanish.
+The attorney will also provide training and technical support to pro bono attorneys assigned to NIJC cases.
+The attorney should be proficient in spoken and written Spanish.
 Experience working with low-income immigrants, children, or survivors of violence preferred.

 Essential Duties and Responsibilities: